kameshchauhan/katacoda-scenarios/openfaas/java8-gradle/step1.md

-Check that the installed OpenFaaS environment is working as expected.
+The OpenFaaS environment is being prepared, wait for 2-3 minutes to let it up and you will see the OpenFaaS Gateway URL in the terminal aside.

 ### OpenFaaS Design & Architecture
 Below is the design and Architecture of OpenFaaS.